vikasbajaj/appmesh-workshop/2-cross-account-appmesh/README.md

         Note: This key pair should be in the primary account.
 We will be creating a bastion host in the primary account.

-4. Once you have set all the variables, your **vars.env** should be like (we have put some example values for your reference only)
+- Once you have set all the variables, your **vars.env** should be like (I've used some sample values just for the explaination)

     ```
     unset AWS_ACCESS_KEY_ID